Fulbright Egyptian Student Program – Master’s Degree

 - Three Recommendation Letters

-- Minimum TOEFL ITP of 550 or its equivalent iBT (80), or IELTS (6.5) from any of the centers in the table above or English Proficiency Tests administered by all Egyptian universities
+- Minimum TOEFL ITP of 550 or its equivalent iBT (80), or IELTS (6.5) from any of the centers in the table above, or Duolingo (105) or an English Proficiency Test from Egyptian Universities (550)

 - Scanned copy of the original valid National ID